luongpv-zinza/todo-app-demo/readme.md

 # Guide
 ## 1. Build docker container
+**Note : Make sure you have installed docker and docker-compose on your machine.
+If you are using new version of docker-compose(Compose V2).
+Try `docker compose` instead of `docker-compose`**

 ### 1.1.
 Setting up docker environment
 - Copy `.env.example` to `.env` and change the values to your needs